-Karwa Chauth 2017 was on October 08 Sunday
+Karwa Chauth 2018 is on October 27 Saturday

 Karva Chauth is also referred as ‘Karak Chaturthi’ in some places.
 ‘Karva’ or ‘karak’ in Hindi means ‘a pot’ while ‘chauth’ implies ‘fourth day’.
 This earthen pot is then used to make water offerings to the moon on the fourth day after the full moon, during the Kartik month.
 The karwa also called as ‘Argha’ is considered very auspicious and given away to an eligible woman in the family or to Brahmin as ‘Dan’ after the puja.
 The festival of Karva Chauth is celebrated with immense fervour and zeal all over India.
 In the northern states of Rajasthan, Uttar Pradesh, Punjab, Haryana and Himachal Pradesh the festivities are observed on a grandeur scale.
 Karva Chauth is celebrated as ‘Chhath’ in the Indian states of Bihar, Jharkhand, Chhattisgarh and Madhya Pradesh.
 The festival of Karva Chauth also coincides with a one-day festival dedicated to Lord Ganesha, known as ‘Sankashti Chaturthi’.